Time zone CEST (UTC+2)

 The ITU recently established an Academic Advisory Body.
 As it nears the conclusion of its first year of work, this session listens to the chairs of the four thematic groups of the academic advisory body on emerging tech— AI, quantum, space, and strategic foresight.
 What are their key findings?
 What should we be looking out for?
 Can academia, governments and policy-makers even keep up with ever-accelerating technology?
 This session is an opportunity for open exchange with a broader audience, enabling participants to ask questions and engage in discussion.

-- Jerry John Kponyo, Dean of Quality Assurance & Planning Office, Kwame Nkrumah University of Science and Technology, Nigeria)
+Jerry John Kponyo, Director, Office of Grants and Research Kwame Nkrumah University of Science and Technology, Ghana

-- Nagla Rizk, PhD, Professor of Economics, Founding DIrector, Access to Knowledge of Development Center (A2K4D) Onsi Sawiris School of Business, The American University in Cairo
+Nagla Rizk, Professor of Economics, Founding Director, Access to Knowledge of Development Center (A2K4D) Onsi Sawiris School of Business, The American University in Cairo

 |